qznc/annoying-build-systems/README.md

 * Lots of output by default
 * Rules with multiple output files are not really possible
 * [can't handle spaces in pathnames](https://savannah.gnu.org/bugs/?712)
+* Uses a POSIX/bash shell, which hurts portability

 ### Make with Autotools